hermangoncalves/fastmux/Readme.md

    ```
 5. Open a pull request

-Please ensure your code follows Go best practices and includes appropriate tests.

----

 ## Acknowledgments

-FastMux was inspired by the desire to learn more about Go's `net/http` package and to create a teaching tool for others interested in Go library design.
+FastMux was inspired by the desire to learn more about Go's `net/http` package.

 Thanks to the Go community for providing excellent resources and inspiration.